 Hirafu is the biggest of the 4 villages, with the most restaurants and amenities (e.g. gear rental shops and convenience store) so I would recommend staying here for convenience.
 Although it is the most commercialized, Hirafu still has a “Japanese” feel as there are many independent businesses and restaurants (as opposed to some ski resorts with only one glitzy mega-hotel).
 Hirafu’s side of the mountain also has the largest number of ski runs (although the beginner runs are also the most crowded).

 The Main Village of Hirafu comprises Upper and Lower Village.
 Stay close to Seicomart / Main Intersection to be within walking distance of all amenities.
-See this Hirafu village map for a better idea of the village layout.
+See this Niseko village map for a better idea of the village layout.

-Should I pay more for ski-in-ski-out?
-There are only a handful of true Ski in Ski out (slopeside) accommodation options in Hirafu (e.g. Vale, Alpen Ridge, Niseko Alpen, Prince Hirafutai, Chalet Marusaki, the new Ki Niseko) and the prices are proportionally high.
+FAQ 1: Should I pay more for ski-in-ski-out?
+There are only a handful of true Ski in Ski out (slopeside) accommodation options in Hirafu (e.g. Vale, Alpen Ridge, Niseko Alpen, Prince Hirafutai, Chalet Marusaki, AYA, Ki Niseko) and the prices are proportionally high.
 Luckily, the Main Village of Hirafu is small and you can walk from the Seicomart / Main Intersection to the nearest lift (i.e. Ace Family lift) in 2 min, so you still have lots of options even if you can’t afford slopeside accommodation.
-Note that you need to walk uphill to Ace lift if staying at Lower village (don’t even try think about walking from Lower Village to Hirafu Gondola!!!!).
+Note that you need to walk uphill to Ace lift if staying at Lower village (don’t even think about walking from Lower Village to Hirafu Gondola!!!!).

 2. Niseko Village – Popular with Singaporean families

 The name is misleading as it sounds like it is the centre of Niseko.
 It is soooo NOT.
-There are only 2 self-contained mega-hotels here: Green Leaf and Hilton.
+There are only 2 self-contained mega-hotels here: The 200-room Green Leaf and 506-room Hilton.
 The big downside is that there is no proper village here, only the restaurants, shops and ski operator that belong to the hotel(s).
 It is 20-30% more expensive to rent gear and have lessons here (captive audience).
 You can bus to Hirafu (about 15-20min) via the Niseko United shuttle or the free Hilton shuttle, but this gets crowded at peak times (e.g. before and after dinner) and is difficult if you have a big group.
 In December, this place will feel like Little Singapore.
 [Update 2014/2015 season: Kasara townhouses and some luxury restaurants and shops have opened, so those staying/dining/shopping here have a couple more options.]

 3. Hanazono – Very few accommodation options (pensions and lodges, no big hotels until Park Hyatt opens in 2019).
 1 cafeteria restaurant at the base only.
 Great for first-timers as there is a free learner slope (magic carpet / conveyor belt thingey).
-10min by bus from Hirafu.
+10min by free shuttle bus from Hirafu.

 4. Annupuri – Popular with the locals.
 A handful of accommodation / restaurants here and 1 big resort hotel (Niseko Northern).
 Ski slopes are less crowded and hectic as it is 40min by bus from Hirafu (the lifts that get you to Annupuri via the peak close when the winds get too bad, so half the time, people have to bus to get here).
 The Annupuri ski area is relatively small with mainly green/red runs.